Generate to Accelerate: Improved Reranking via LLM-Generated Pivot Documents: Abstract

 \section{Abstract}

 Large Language Models (LLM) have been widely used in reranking.
 Computational overhead and large context lengths remain a challenging issue for LLM rerankers.
 Efficient reranking usually involves selecting a subset of the ranked list from the first stage, known as ranked list truncation (RLT).
 The truncated list is processed further by a reranker.
 For LLM rerankers, the ranked list is often partitioned and processed sequentially in batches to reduce the context length.
 Both these steps involve hyperparameters and topic-agnostic heuristics.
 Recently, LLMs have been shown to be effective for relevance judgment.
 Equivalently, we propose that LLMs can be used to generate reference documents that can act as a pivot between relevant and non-relevant documents in a ranked list.
 We propose methods to use these generated reference documents for RLT as well as for efficient listwise reranking.
-While reranking, we process the ranked list in either parallel batches of non-overlapping windows or overlapping windows with adaptive strides, improving the existing fixed stride setup.
-The generated reference documents are also shown to improve existing efficient listwise reranking frameworks.
+While reranking, we process the ranked list using overlapping windows with adaptive strides, improving the existing fixed stride setup.
+We improve existing efficient listwise reranking comparison graphs.
+Additionally, we propose using parallel batches of non-overlapping windows with a shared pivot to efficiently perform listwise comparisons while maintaining effectiveness.
 Experiments on TREC Deep Learning benchmarks show that our approach outperforms existing RLT-based approaches.
 In-domain and out-of-domain benchmarks demonstrate that our proposed methods accelerate LLM-based listwise reranking by up to 66\% compared to existing approaches.
 This work not only establishes a practical paradigm for efficient LLM-based reranking but also provides insight into the capability of LLMs to generate semantically controlled documents using relevance signals.